SereneSyntax04/DevOpsJourney/linkedin_foundation/devops_foundation.md

 <br>

 <h2 align="center"> What is SRE </h2>
-- DevOps practice focused on **system reliability** (availability, performance, security).
-- **Operations + engineering**: monitor, manage, fix production systems.
+- Site Reliability Engineering (SRE) is about making systems reliable—keeping them up, fast, secure, and working correctly.
+- It combines operations and engineering, so you not only run systems but also improve and automate them.
-- **Engineer reliability from the start**.
+- The main idea is to design reliability from the start, rather than trying to patch problems later.
-- Benefits: lower change failure rate, faster recovery, meet uptime goals.
+- Benefits include fewer failed changes, faster recovery from issues, and meeting uptime and performance goals.

 ## Building for Reliability
-- **Design-time focus**: use patterns & principles to prevent failures.
+- Reliability starts when you design the system, not after it’s live.
+There are patterns and tools that help:
-- Key patterns: **Circuit Breaker**, **Timeouts**.
+- Key patterns:
+  - **Circuit Breaker**: stops failures from spreading when one part of the system fails.
+  - **Timeouts**: avoid waiting indefinitely for a slow component..
-- Tools/libraries: **Resilience4j**, 12-Factor App principles.
+- Tools/libraries:
+  - **Resilience4j**: provide ready-made patterns for stability.
+  - 12-Factor App principles: Follow principles like these to make applications easier to deploy and maintain.
-- Reality: systems fail → build **resilience**: redundancy, load balancing, auto-scaling, failover.
+- Reality: systems fail → build **resilience**--
+  - Redundancy: multiple copies of servers/services.
+  - Load balancing & auto-scaling: handle varying traffic automatically.
+  - Automatic failover & recovery: keep services running even when parts fail.
 - Developers on-call: "You write it, you run it."

 ## Observability
-- Ability to **infer system health** from outputs.
+- Observability is knowing how your system is doing by looking at outputs like metrics, logs, and user experience
+- Key areas:
-- Key areas: synthetic checks, metrics, user performance, logs, security monitoring.
+    - synthetic checks: automated tests simulating user actions
+    - metrics:CPU, memory, custom app metrics.
+    - user performance: real user monitoring (RUM) and application performance monitoring (APM).
+    - logs: for debugging, auditing, and analysis.
+    - security monitoring: detect attacks or suspicious behavior..
 - Collaboration between devs, PMs, and ops is crucial.

 ## Incident Response & Postmortems
 - Expect failures; focus on **troubleshooting, automation, communication**.
+  - Troubleshooting: find and fix the issue.
+  - Automation: speed up safe fixes.
+  - Communication: keep stakeholders informed.
 - Postmortems: **learn, don’t blame**; fix system and process gaps.

 ## SRE Toolchain